Last updated on March 26, 2023

 Watch case manufacturers offered silver cases as an upgrade from nickel cases.
 This came at a significant increase in cost, but still at a price well below those of cases containing gold.
 Pure silver is too soft to be of practical use.
 Typically, it is alloyed with another metal, usually, copper, to improve its durability.
 The quality of the silver alloy is expressed in units of parts per 1,000, this is known as millesimal fineness.
 Silver cases were available in various qualities.
 In Britain, sterling (.925 Fine) silver was the most common and this would be hallmarked on the case.
 In Switzerland cases were typically slightly less pure at .800 or perhaps .825 Fine, again this would be hallmarked on the case.
 Less common were silver-plated cases or silver-filled cases.
 These were made from an inexpensive base metal sandwiched between thin layers of silver.

 Gold, in its purest form, is a bright, reddish-yellow metal that is very dense, soft and malleable.
-In its pure state, it is not practical to use in watch cases as it is simply too soft to be of use.
+However, in its pure state, it is not practical to use in watch cases as it is simply too soft to be of use.
 It would be easily damaged with everyday usage.
 The gold used in antique watch cases is a gold alloy.
 The gold will be mixed with another base metal to increase its durability, whilst still retaining the appearance of gold.
 Typically, the base metal used will be copper, silver or nickel.

 Filled or rolled gold

 A filled gold watch case would have a base metal core, such as brass, with a mechanically bonded outer layer of solid gold.
 To be legally considered ‘filled gold’, the gold content of the entire piece must be at least 5 per cent of the total weight.
-Therefore, a watch case with a nickel core (90%) and a bonded layer of 9k gold (10%) would be considered 9k filled gold.
+Therefore, a watch case with a nickel core (90%) and a bonded layer of 9ct gold (10%) would be considered 9ct filled gold.
 Silver-gilt, also known as vermeil, is another example of filled gold, using sterling silver as the underlying base metal.
 Rolled gold is made in the same way as filled gold, however, the gold content is less than 5% of the total weight.
 Filled and rolled gold watch cases are a less expensive way to incorporate gold into a watch case design than using solid gold.

 Gold plate is the least expensive way to include gold in a watch case.
 It is a process where a thin layer of gold has been deposited over the surface of another metal.
 It is typically applied by chemical or electrochemical plating.
 The actual layer of gold is only several microns thick.
-Heavy gold plating typically has layer 2.5 microns thick, which is 0.0025 millimetres.
+Heavy gold plating typically has a layer 2.5 microns thick, which is 0.0025 millimetres.
 To give a comparison, a standard sheet of office paper will have a thickness of around 170 microns.
 Filled gold will have a gold layer at least one hundred times thicker than gold plate.

 Enamelled cases were popular in Europe during the 19th century.
 It was generally used to make watch cases with a colourful and ornate appearance.
 Enamel is a glassy substance.
 It is usually opaque and applied by fusion to the surface of the case metal.
 The type of enamel used for watch cases was typically vitreous enamel, which is made from powdered glass.
 Vitreous enamel cases have a very hard surface which is usually semi-reflective like glass.

 Niello is a black alloy, typically consisting of sulphur, copper, silver, and lead.
 It is used as an inlay on engraved or etched silver.
-Initially, it is added as a powder or paste to the silver.
+Initially, it is added as a powder or a paste to the silver.
 Then it is heated until it melts and flows into the engraved lines in the silver.
 It hardens and blackens when it cools.
 The excess niello on the surface is polished off to show the filled lines in black.
 This creates a striking contrasting effect with the polished silver base.

 Galonne is a French term for gold-plated silver.
 The gold is actually applied as a wash, which is thinner than traditional gold plating.
 Over time the gold wash wears away revealing the silver underneath.
 This typically creates a striped effect.
 Galonne style cases were very popular in Europe in the early 1900s’ In the example shown below, the case has a rose gold wash around the bezel and the edge of the case back.
 The case is in excellent condition, with just some minor wear to the rose gold wash.

 Gunmetal is an alloy formed of copper, tin and zinc.
 Originally, it was mainly used, as the name suggests, for making guns.
-It is highly resistant to corrosion from steam and saltwater.
+It is highly resistant to corrosion from steam and salt water.
 It also has a dark appearance and lacks the rich lustre of silver or gold.
 However, with respect to watch cases, the use of the word gunmetal is a little confusing.
 This is because gunmetal watch cases are actually made of steel that has been treated with caustic soda.
 This procedure involves immersing the steel case parts in a caustic solution at about 180 degrees centigrade.
 This gives the steel a small amount of resistance to rust and corrosion.
 In reality, the cases should be described as steel with a gunmetal finish.